sftcd/cs7ns1/assignments/practical3/README.md

 For this practical, you will be emailed a list of 1000 password hashes and are to solve those, finding the passwords for as many as you can.
-Every hash and password are unique - each password is given to just one student.
+Every hash and password are unique - each of the (176,000!) passwords I generated is given to just one student.

 As you solve passwords you can upload your results to submitty, in the  [crack some